 LeadersLink is creating a new culture of preparedness

 How?
 By pooling what our leaders learn and putting it at the fingertips of those who need it.
-We are constantly interacting with disaster veterans and sharing their experiences and advice on our homepage.
+We are constantly interacting with disaster veterans and sharing their experiences and insights on our homepage.
 After a crisis, we partner any elected official who asks with a "disaster mentor" who successfully led their community through a similar event in the past.
 Leaders can also submit questions about any aspect of disaster prevention, preparation, mitigation, response or recovery to our knowledgeable team.

 Disaster Experts On Hand

-LeadersLink has a deep bench of disaster experts who offer guidance tailored for city and county decision makers.
+LeadersLink has a deep bench of disaster experts who offer information tailored for city and county decision makers.
 Our Resource Hub outlines free pre- and post-disaster goods and services available from nonprofit organizations, the government and private sector donors around the country.

 Spreading Our Wisdom

-LeadersLink holds recovery seminars in areas hit hard by disasters and pays for disaster mentors and the elected official they're advising to travel to one another's communities and see the recovery firsthand.
+LeadersLink holds recovery seminars in areas hit hard by disasters and pays for disaster mentors and the elected official they're partnered with to travel to one another's communities and see the recovery firsthand.